Alpha Hour Convocation Day 1 Thrills Ghanaians As They Filled Accra Sports Stadium, Video Trends

 Read also

-The sight left many observers in awe, as the Accra Sports Stadium, estimated to hold about 40,000 people, became a sea of worship, prayer, and coordinated praise.
+The sight left many observers in awe, as the stadium, estimated to hold about 40,000 people, became a sea of worship, prayer, and coordinated praise.

 Beyond the stadium grounds, the convocation also maintained its digital connection.

-What made the moment even more striking was the movement’s origin.
+What made the moment even more striking was the movement’s origin, as has been captured in a video trending on TikTok.

 The first night’s session was streamed live to global followers, recording over 261,000 views, while the Alpha Hour YouTube channel boasts more than 1.23 million subscribers.